simioliolio/XcodeDevHelpers/README.md

-# Oxygn Swift Conventions #
+# Xcode Development Helpers #

 ### Overview ###

-This repository describes conventions used when developing iOS code for Oxygn.
-It contains:
+This repository contains useful documents for use when developing with Xcode.

 * A template .gitignore to be used as a starting point for all projects
-* A list of Swift coding conventions.
 * Some useful Xcode scripts

-### Contact ###

-* simon@oxygn.io